-Yes, federal and state laws require that a child moving to a new residential placement remain in the school in which he or she was enrolled at the time of entering foster care unless it is not in the child's best interest.
-The educational provisions of the federal Fostering Connections to Success and Increasing Adoptions Act, as well as guidelines in the Every Student Succeeds Act (ESSA), promote school stability, and Washington state enacted legislation to fulfill that responsibility.
+Yes, federal and state laws require that students moving to a new residential placement remain in the school in which they were enrolled at the time of entering foster care unless it is not in their best interest.
+The educational provisions of the federal Fostering Connections to Success and Increasing Adoptions Act, as well as guidelines in ESEA, promote school stability, and Washington state enacted legislation to fulfill that responsibility.
 Some local board policies regarding enrollment may be contrary to the intent behind the Fostering Connections Act, which allows ALL students to stay in the school in which they were enrolled at the time of placement in foster care.
 Local districts should analyze policies and make sure that they are consistent with federal and state laws.
-Caseworkers should consult with the school, district foster care liaison, student, caregiver, educational liaison, and others to determine a plan that promotes school stability (see Appendix D for a helpful school selection tool).
+Caseworkers should consult with the school district foster care liaison, student, caregiver, educational liaison and others to determine a plan that promotes school stability (see Appendix D for a helpful school selection tool).

-LAW: A student enrolled in public school may remain in the school in which he or she was enrolled at the time of placement in foster care, even when moved outside the school's district and attendance zones.
+LAW: Students enrolled in public school may remain in the school in which they were enrolled at the time of placement in foster care, even when moved outside the school's district and attendance zones.77